HMSConnect/hms-sdk-prove-k8s/README.md

 ## **Scenario**

- - The application take more time to download/install dependencies.
+ 1. The application take more time to download/install dependencies.
- - User should not see grab of time on digital clock after developer deployed source code in new version.
+ 2. User should not see gap of time on digital clock after :
+    - developer deployed source code in new version.
+    - service was cutoff.
- - Digital clock MUST NOT stop.
+ 3. Digital clock MUST NOT stop.

 ## **Project structure**